-Best 6 ways to reduce Electromagnetic Fields (EMF) exposure.
+Best 6 ways to Reduce Electromagnetic Fields (EMF) Exposure.

 It is important to realize that all living cells contain microscopic particles of magnetite, a naturally forming magnetic material that is used in navigation by migratory birds, salmon, and other animals.
+Indeed, the medical community has known for decades that exposed tissues can generate electrical signals and be magnetized.

+As the world becomes increasingly electrified, everyone is exposed to a complex mix of weak electric and magnetic fields at home and work.
 Although most of the fields we are exposed to are too weak to have any measurable effect on our health, there continued to be uncertainty about whether there is a health risk from exposure to electromagnetic fields for some people.
+This has led to conflicting views about the level of exposure that is considered safe and what people can do to reduce their exposure.

 What are EMFs?